Promoting Civil Dialogue in Religious Diversity

-Leadership in the 21st century requires a sound understanding of the guiding principles of the First Amendment that enables Americans to appreciate religious and philosophical differences through civility and respect.
-To help religious and civic leaders meet the challenges of the nation’s rapidly expanding religious pluralism, the Religious Freedom Center of the Newseum Institute is collaborating with graduate schools and civic and religious groups from a diverse array of ideological and disciplinary traditions to offer courses on religious freedom and religion in public life.
+Leadership in the 21st century requires a sound understanding of the guiding principles of the First Amendment, which enables Americans to appreciate religious and philosophical differences through civility and respect.
+To help religious and civic leaders meet the challenges of the nation’s rapidly expanding religious pluralism, the Religious Freedom Center of the Newseum Institute is collaborating with graduate schools and diverse civic and religious groups to offer courses on religious freedom and religion in public life.

 |Photo by Maria Bryk